-Fourth, the full error covariance matrix for both surface wave dispersion data and receiver functions have not been utilized here.
-Rather, we have assumed that the matrices are diagonal (errors are independent) and balanced the two data sets by introducing a scaling parameter (κ) that effectively normalizes the misfit found for the two data sets.
-Estimating the covariance matrix for both data sets is not trivial, but it would improve the effectiveness of the algorithm.
+Fourth, the full error covariance matrices for surface wave dispersion data and receiver functions have not been utilized here.
+Rather, we have assumed that the matrices are diagonal (errors are independent) and have balanced the two data sets by introducing a scaling parameter (κ) that effectively normalizes the misfit found for the two data sets.
+Estimating the inverse covariance matrix for both data sets is not trivial, but it would improve the effectiveness of the algorithm.